Cherryy0601/BASIC-CALCULATOR/README.md

 # BASIC-CALCULATOR

-a basic calculator just using javascript with no involvement of css
+a basic calculator just using html javascript with no involvement of css